Miguel Cabrera: Personal life

-Cabrera is very active in the community, and in 2012 he began The Miguel Cabrera Foundation to help a variety of children's funds.
+Cabrera is very active in the community, and in 2012, he began The Miguel Cabrera Foundation to help a variety of children's funds.
 He also uses his foundation to encourage young kids to play baseball and softball.
 In 2012 and 2013, Cabrera was nominated by his team for the Roberto Clemente Award, honoring the MLB player who best represents baseball on and off the field.

 Cabrera is both a Catholic and a practitioner of Santería.
 He became a babalawo in the 2006 offseason.
-His wife is named Rosangel, and they have two daughters and one son, born August 2011.
-Cabrera's wife filed for divorce in April 2017, but later changed her mind.
+His wife is named Rosangel, and they have two daughters and one son.
+Rosangel filed for divorce in April 2017, but later changed her mind.
+Rosangel filed for divorce a second time and in June 2025, the divorce was finalized.
 Cabrera also has two other children, whom he fathered with an ex-mistress, a boy and a girl (who in January 2019 were six and three years old), who lived in Orlando, Florida.

-During the 2019-21 coronavirus pandemic, Cabrera featured in a Spanish-language rap single with Venezuelan actor and musician Carlos Madera, known professionally as Sibilino.
-The song was titled "Miggy al Bate", which translates to "Miggy at-Bat" in English.
+During the COVID-19 pandemic, Cabrera featured in a Spanish-language rap single with Venezuelan actor and musician Carlos Madera, known professionally as Sibilino.
+The song was titled "Miggy al Bate", which translates to "Miggy at Bat" in English.

+Comments on Venezuela

+In 2017, during the Venezuelan economic crisis, Cabrera criticized the country's government.